NextronSystems/asgard-manual/advanced/custom-agent.rst

 .. code-block:: console

-   nextron@asgard:~$ sudo asgard2-repacker -label SQL-Servers
+   nextron@asgard:~$ sudo asgard-agent-repacker -label SQL-Servers

-Your newly generated agents will show up in ``/var/lib/nextron/asgard2/installer`` and will immediately be available for download from the login page.
-You can store multiple custom agents under ``/var/lib/nextron/asgard2/installer/``.
+Your newly generated agents will show up in ``/var/lib/asgard-management-center/installer`` and will immediately be available for download from the login page.
+You can store multiple custom agents under ``/var/lib/asgard-management-center/installer/``.
 In this case all agents will be available for download from ASGARDs login page.

 You can obfuscate the default asgard2-agent name with a custom one.
 The chosen name